top of page

 TPL: How has the pandemic affected you personally and your photography?

 BM: When lockdown was announced, I realised that my life would have to change.
-Since I couldn't go out to photograph, I decided I wanted to document my life; the sad moments, the quiet moments, the process of accepting the "New Normal".
+Since I couldn't go out to photograph, I decided I wanted to document my life; the sad moments, the quiet moments, the process of accepting the 'new normal.
 The plan was to staying nimble with my camera.
 One of the feelings (too many feelings) that I have been experiencing during the pandemic is uncertainty.
 How can one live in an uncertain world?

 TPL: Do you have any favourite artists or photographers you would like to share with us, and the reason for their significance?